 Hotel collectibles have always been very popular because people travel frequently and enjoy carrying away souvenirs from where they stay.
-Unlike other items commonly taken by travellers, "Do Not Disturb" or "Privacy" signs often go unnoticed even though some are very attractive and original in design.
+Unlike other items commonly taken by travellers, "Do Not Disturb" signs often go unnoticed even though some are very attractive and original in design.

-"Do Not Disturb" signs come in a variety of designs, shapes and materials.
+DND signs come in a variety of designs, shapes and materials.
 The most common are made of paper or card.
 Others are made of plastic, wood, fabric, leather, brass and other materials.
 Some hang on doorknobs, others are inserted in electronic key locks.

 In recent years, some hotels have become more creative and use eye-catching signs to distinguish themselves, express their personalities and appeal to image-conscious guests.
 Sadly, other hotels have started replacing these signs with a warning light outside the door.
 This is disturbing news for collectors.